-Wike, a Democrat, was the representative for Illinois's 12th congressional district from 1891 to 1893.
+Wike was the representative for Illinois’s 12th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1875 to Mar 1893, Wike missed 347 of 1,219 roll call votes, which is 28.5%.
 This is better than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1889-Feb 1890||80||38||47.5%||51st|

 |Dec 1891-Mar 1892||58||7||12.1%||13th|